sreenithi/Covid-and-Pneumonia-XRay-Classification/README.md

 ### Task
 *TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.
+The task we are trying to solve is to classify the Chest X-Rays in the dataset as whether they are affected by *Covid*, *Viral Pneumonia* or not affected by either (*Normal*).

 ### Access
 *TODO*: Explain how you are accessing the data in your workspace.